What is Culturally Responsive Mathematics Teaching (CRMT)?

 How do we include CRMT into Teaching?

-There are four PCK categories: (1) an overarching knowledge and belief about the purpose for teaching; (2) knowledge of students’ understandings, strengths and weaknesses; (3) knowledge of curriculum and curriculum materials; and (4) knowledge of the instructional strategies and representations for teaching particular topics (Aguirre & Zavala, 2013).
-These four components provide an understanding of how math education should be approached in order for all students to achieve success.
+There are four PCK categories: (1) an overarching knowledge and belief about the purpose for teaching; (2) knowledge of students’ understandings, strengths, and weaknesses; (3) knowledge of curriculum and curriculum materials; and (4) knowledge of the instructional strategies and representations for teaching particular topics (Aguirre & Zavala, 2013).
+These components provide an understanding of how math education should be approached for students to achieve success.
 CRP is considered to be optional and not required for math teaching.
-CRP helps students grow academically, socially and culturally, feel confident in themselves, and develop a caring attitude.
+CRP helps students grow academically, socially, and culturally, feel confident in themselves, and develop a caring attitude.
 Let’s look at the four different ways we can incorporate CRMT into math classrooms:

 1. Teaching Mathematics by attending to students’ funds of knowledge